kirankumarkv/Food_Image_Classifier/README.md

 InceptionV3 pre-trained .h5 provides a better accuracy than resnet.
 It has a good balance between model size and accuracy, making it a suitable choice for smaller datasets or limited computational resources.
 It provides a accuracy of 58.67%

 Further few shot classifier can perform well on the smaller dataset.

+Given code Food_Classifier.ipynb contains a code to train for given food images.
+The resulting weight file is saved as model_weights.h5 file.